Jia Jia Tang Bao Review, Shanghai

 Jia Jia’s Dumpling Ladies at work

-Pork Xiaolongbao (¥9 for 12) had a translucent delicate wrapper enveloping top notch very hot soup and pork.
+Pork Xiaolongbao (¥13 for 12) had a translucent delicate wrapper enveloping top notch very hot soup and pork.
 Clearly the staff here is not as consistent as their counterparts at Din Tai Fung.
 The steamer is angled and the dumplings sort of droop from the center.
 These are on the small side but still managed to have lots of soup.
 Of course these dumplings were hot out of the bamboo steamer.
 A dozen small dumplings adds up, so don’t order to many.

 People like to argue on who makes best Xiaolongbao in Shanghai.
 It reaches of splitting hairs at this high level.
 This is definitely a contender and far better than anything in the US.
 We like Jia Jia’s version better than Din Tai Fung in Shanghai.
 Din Tai Fung in Tapei 101, Taiwan has truffle Xiaolongbao which we like even better!

 Shrimp Xiaolongbao (¥10.5 for 12) had even better soup than the pork version.
 Very nice meaty interior.
 We would rank this dumpling extremely high.

-Crab Xiaolongbao (¥22.5 for 12) had a yellow top to indicate its crab powder ingredient.
+Powder Crab Xiaolongbao (¥27 for 12) had a yellow top to indicate its crab powder ingredient.
 Not much soup but lots of meat inside.
 We would rank this number three out of the three we ate.
-You can pay 96 for a version with fresh crab.

 Value – Prices are cheap with these high-quality dumplings, especially when compared to the US.
 The crab ones are pricey

-Alternatives – Nearby restaurants include must go to Yang’s Fry Dumplings.
+Alternatives – Nearby restaurants include must go to Yang’s Dumplings.
 Handmade noodles at Lao Kele nearby are also hot.
 Authentic Fu Chun.
 Din Tai Fung has several branches in Shanghai.
 Also top rated are: touristy Nan Xiang Xiaolong Mantou, De Xing Guan, De Xin Guan.